-Most of the recipes from this brand are already reasonably priced, ranging from $6 to $53.
+Most of the recipes from this dog food brand are already reasonably priced, ranging from $6 to $53.
 PetCo also gives discounts for repeat deliveries.

 With products that meet AAFCO’s nutrient profiles, it is reassuring to know that WholeHearted, at the moment, has no record of products being recalled.
 Take note, though, that this is a relatively new product line.